rpm-software-management/dnf/doc/command_ref.rst

 ``dnf clean expire-cache``
     Removes local cookie files saying when the metadata and mirrorlists were downloaded for each repo.
-DNF will revalidate the cache for each repo the next time it is used.
+DNF will re-validate the cache for each repo the next time it is used.

 ``dnf clean metadata``